BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Test Metrics

-1. The EUT sends an OperateResp message with a single operation\_results element containing an executed\_command of 'Device.LocalAgent.Controller.&lt;Controller instance&gt;.ScheduleTimer()' and a req\_output\_args element containing an empty output\_args element.
+1. The EUT sends an OperateResp message with a single `operation_results` element containing an executed_command of 'Device.LocalAgent.Controller.<Controller instance>.ScheduleTimer()' and a `req_output_args` element containing an empty `output_args` element.
-2. The EUT sends a Notify message containing a Event message with obj\_path of 'Device.LocalAgent.Controller.&lt;Controller instance&gt;.ScheduleTimer()'.
+2. The EUT sends a Notify message containing a Event message with `obj_path` of 'Device.LocalAgent.Controller.<Controller instance>.ScheduleTimer()'.

 ## 1.64 Asynchronous operation with send_resp true